 During the course of a season, there will be two eligibility checks spaced approximately two-three weeks apart.
 At the designated times, each participant's learner behavior progress will be checked.
-Any student that has a "not yet proficient" score will be placed on probation for one week.
+Any student that has a score of 1 will be placed on probation for one week.
 He/she must also complete a learning improvement plan within two days that will require input from both the teacher(s) and the coach.
-The purpose of the improvement plan will be to identify the action steps required to move the student from "not yet proficient" to "proficient" on their Learner Behaviors.
+The purpose of the improvement plan will be to identify the action steps required to move the student from an NYP to a P on their Learner Behaviors.
 If a learning improvement plan is not completed and turned in within two days, the student will forfeit his/her eligibility for participation in the competition until it has been turned in with all necessary signatures.